 Above: The ingredients are truly simple, but admittedly the white Mediterranean walls add a certain charm.

 Above: A tabletop stove is the easiest outdoor cooking solution.
-A Nexgrill 2-Burner Table Top Gas Grill is $129 at Walmart.
+A Nexgrill 2-Burner Table Top Gas Grill is $99 at Amazon.

 Above: In case the string lights hanging from the olive trees fail to provide enough light, a Bayco 18W Fluorescent Work Light is $19.97 at Walmart.